The hyperbolic Voronoi diagram in arbitrary dimension: Introduction

 \subsection{Applications}

 Hyperbolic Voronoi diagrams find applications in various fields of computer science.
 In computer graphics, Walter~\cite{H-MDS-2004} proposed an hyperbolic image browser with its user-friendly interactive interface.
-In network, Tanuma et al.~\cite{Tanuma-HVD-2011} extend the greedy geometric routing of Kleinberg~\cite{HyperbolicRouting-2007} using the dual structure of hyperbolic Voronoi diagrams.
-In information geometry~\cite{KassVos-1997}, the Riemannian geometry induced by the Fisher information matrix of location-scale families of probability distributions (e.g., normal, Cauchy or Laplace distributions) amounts to hyperbolic geometry $\bbH^d(\kappa)$, where the curvature constant $\kappa$ depends on the density shape of the location-scale family.
+In network, Tanuma et al.~\cite{Tanuma-HVD-2011} extended the greedy geometric routing of Kleinberg~\cite{HyperbolicRouting-2007} using the dual structure of hyperbolic Voronoi diagrams.
+In information geometry~\cite{KassVos-1997}, the Riemannian geometry induced by the Fisher information matrix of location-scale families of probability distributions (e.g., normal, Cauchy or Laplace distributions) amounts to hyperbolic geometry $\bbH^d(\kappa)$, where the curvature constant $\kappa$ depends on the standard density of the location-scale family.
 It follows that the statistical Voronoi diagrams with respect to the Fisher-Rao Riemannian distance~\cite{KassVos-1997} amounts to compute hyperbolic Voronoi diagrams.
+Hyperbolic geometry has been used in machine learning for embedding hierarchical structures with low distortions (e.g.,~\cite{MLembedding-2018}).